 The only things that keep these men tethered to their sense of reality are thoughts of the lives that await them back home and the camaraderie they form with their fellow non-citizens.
 They are distinctly aware of all that they are missing out on, back home, all the births and deaths are sacrifices they make for the money.
 The biggest of them all, is being forgotten by those they leave behind.

 In Temporary People, Unnikrishnan infuses humour into the stories to temper the prevalent seriousness.
 Further, the use of allegorical elements depicts the true realities of immigrant life and the inability of many people to choose better for themselves.
 It is this frankness that makes the characters in the story human, they too have their hands bound by the ropes of hunger and helplessness.

-Although many of the stories seem distended from each other in the beginning, the novel ends full-circle and the reader will find themselves feeling for familiarity in the clashing truths of the characters.
+Although many of the stories seem distended from each other in the beginning, the novel ends full circle and the reader will find themselves feeling familiarity with the clashing truths of the characters.
 There is a lot of chaos in the stories but Unnikrishnan contains this storm and houses it all in a greenhouse where his stories grow calm and unaffected.

 All of this, his kada, his kadha, that he became a kadakaran, became his arabeekadha.
 That was his vidhi.
 You know, fate.

-4.5/5.
 Overall a great read.
 If you’re someone who enjoys the works of Kafka and other deeply symbolic, layered works, you’ll surely enjoy reading Temporary People.
 Pay those extra bucks and flaunt it on your bookshelf.
-Get it here.